SECTION I – EARLY CHILDHOOD HISTORY

 Admission to the program is made by:

-- Meet the minimum age requirement
+- Meet the minimum age and attendance requirement

 - Payment of a non-refundable registration fee.